muffato/muffato.github.io/cv.md

 _Jun 2005 to Aug 2005_

-I worked on improving the user interface of Exogean, a software for annotating gene structures in eukaryotic genomic DNA.
-This was a pivotal experience that steered my life towards bioinformatics.

-_Jun 2005 to Aug 2005_

 I improved the user interface of Exogean, a tool for annotating gene structures in eukaryotic genomic DNA.
 This experience was pivotal in steering my career toward bioinformatics.

 ## Contractor - Cost-analysis tool for electronics manufacturers